CoOwner/Issues/README.md

-# Vexus Network Issue Tracker
+# Hyzeria Network Issue Tracker

 This is the place to report any issues you find on our services.
 These include:
 - Server Issues & Bugs
 - Web Issues & Bugs
 - Teamspeak Issues & Bugs

 POTENTIALLY HARMFUL ISSUES SHOULD **NOT** BE POSTED HERE.
-CONTACT VEXUS ADMINISTRATORS PRIVATELY
+CONTACT HYZERIA ADMINISTRATORS PRIVATELY
 ### Contributing

 #### Server Issues & Bugs